 Don’t try and re-invent the wheel.
 Good basic exercises with with progressive weights.
 Squats, Leg Press, Rows, Press, Dead lifts, Chest Press.
 Don’t work in isolation.
 Smaller muscle groups can’t lift the bigger weights.Buy Now

 Feed Your Body.

 If you want muscle gains you have to feed your body.
-This is where bodybuilding and other athletic sports more common ground than they think.
-The worlds leading cyclists, runners, sprinters, boxers all need to fuel there body.
+This is where bodybuilding and other athletic sports have more common ground than they think.
+The worlds leading cyclists, runners, sprinters, boxers all need to fuel their body.

 Protein for growth and repair.
 Go for good quality sources such as, eggs, fish, poultry, meat and diary.

-Carbohydrates are often portrayed as villainies.
-Try and get as much of this vegetable as you can.
+Carbohydrates are often portrayed as villains.
+Try and get as much of these in green vegetables as you can.
 This will also give you more nutrition per calories consumed.
-Bread products are good.
+Bread products are ok.
 Try and stick to whole foods.

-Fats, again often portrayed as villainies.
-Don’t be afraid of fats.
+Fats, again often portrayed as villains.
+Don’t be afraid of fat.
 Fat is also nutrient rich with vitamin A,D and E. Again whole foods where possible using eggs, fish, avocados and nuts.
 Fat is also a great source of energy.
 Remember to every gram of carbohydrate there is 4.2 kcal and to every gram of fat there is 9 kcals.
 Don’t be afraid of fats.